clairewcheng/Project-Hedron/README.md

 7. Build and Run the scene "Ball Pit" to your Android phone

 Disclaimer- The code has some degree of automatic calibration for noise in your current environment but may need further modifications.
 This project was not an investigation of how to make this program run on all devices and all environments ;)

+Note that this program can be exported to other formats(other VR headsets) with some small modifications if you are up to it.

 Special thanks to Sam Boyer, the maker of the unity asset Simple Specturm.